unitycatalog/unitycatalog/docker/README.md

 ### 3. Adding Custom Startup Code

 > \[!NOTE\]
-> This feature has been removed temportarly until we find out the best way to add customisations to the containerisation process.
+> This feature has been removed temporarily until we find out the best way to add customisations to the containerisation process.

 ### 4. Testing the Catalog